Brazil Court Removes Rio Governor Over Corruption - UrduPoint

 The investigation is mainly focused on allegations his administration stole emergency funds for field hospitals, ventilators and medicine to fight the new coronavirus.

+The full 15-judge court is due to take up the case next Wednesday.

-"I'm being politically massacred because there are powerful interests who don't want me governing this state," Witzel said in a televised address from his official residence.
+Witzel vowed to fight the decision "by any means necessary."
+"I'm being politically massacred because there are powerful interests who don't want me governing this state," he said in a televised address from his official residence, where he will be allowed to remain pending the outcome of the case.

-"The president has made extremely serious but frivolous accusations against me, because he thinks I'm going to be a presidential candidate" in Brazil's 2022 elections.
+"The president has made extremely serious but frivolous accusations against me, because he thinks I'm going to be a presidential candidate" in Brazil's 2022 elections, he said.

 Allegations of massive corruption in Rio have swirled since the start of the pandemic.